 tragic and yet somehow still uplifting story that keeps you turning

-the pages in the hope that Alice will find her place, her balance *
+the pages in the hope that Alice will find her place, her

-1girl2manybooks *
+*1girl2manybooks*

-The Lost Flowers of Alice Hart is a touching coming of age
+The Lost Flowers of Alice Hart is a touching coming of age story

-of the best kind * But Books are Better *
+*But Books are Better*

 An enchanting read . . .
-The Lost Flowers of Alice Hart has
+The Lost Flowers of Alice Hart has all the

-until the very final page * Literary Edit *
+the very final page

 Ask a Question About this Product More... |